chazzka/clanekcathedral/clanek.md

 This parameter has a huge impact on the final result of the detection.
 However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies from 0% to 50%, sometimes even more.
 To demonstrate the impact of contamination parameter, we prepared following experiment.
-Consider a dataset containing approx. 25% of anomalies.
+Consider a dataset containing no anomalies at all, which we want to use to for the learning.
-Figure x shows
+Figure x shows example dataset with two features, none of th

 - [ ] TODO: TADY JEN JEDEN VYSTIZNY OBRAZEK - BEZ ANOMALII!!!